keason7/cs_course/courses/10_tp_solution.md

     # get user guess as lowercase
     user_guess = input("Proposez une lettre: ").lower()

-    # if input does not have 1 caracter or if input is not a letter
+    # if input does not have 1 character or if input is not a letter
     # print error message and return None
     if len(user_guess) != 1 or not user_guess.isalpha():
         print("❌ Entrez une seule lettre alphabétique.")